imrahulr/hat/README.md

 ### Robustness Evaluation

-The trained models can be evaluated by running [eval-aa.py](./eval-aa.py) which uses AutoAttack for evaluating the robust accuracy.
+The trained models can be evaluated by running [`eval-aa.py`](./eval-aa.py) which uses [AutoAttack](https://github.com/fra31/auto-attack) for evaluating the robust accuracy.
+For example:
 ```
 $ python eval-aa.py --data-dir <data_dir> \
     --log-dir <log_dir> \